ian-ross/nordic-tools/doc/platformio-zephyr.md

 **Are there any options missing?**

 Of course.
-But mostly the restriction of options seems to be pretty sensible.
+But mostly the restriction of options seems to be sensible.
 You get direct access via Zephyr APIs to the things that it makes sense to use in application code, and the other stuff is used in the right way in the right context in device drivers, and isn't exposed via the devicetree.

 **If so, how easy is it to work around?**